123prath/Sentimental-analysis/README.md

 # Sentimental-analysis
-this project is completely done in jupyter notebook i have done sentimental analysis on food_review.csv database using RNN,LSTM,GRU.
+this project is completely done in jupyter notebook i have done sentimental analysis on food_review.csv database using simpleRNN,LSTM,GRU.